Data Types in C

 Structure Derived Data Type in C

-The structure can be defined as a collection or a group of variables that are referenced under one name.
+The structure can be defined as a collection or a group of variables referenced under one name.
 It is used to keep related information together.
 We use a ‘struct’ keyword to construct a structure.
 Learn Structure in C with Real-time Examples.

 Enumeration Data Type